bhrevol/afesta-tools/README.rst

 Usage
 -----

-Login to Afesta via CLI:
+Login to Afesta via CLI (not required on Windows if 4D Media Player is installed and logged into Afesta):

 .. code:: console